-According to Nation's Restaurant News, in 2019, First Watch was the fastest-growing full-service restaurant concept in the United States, based on year-over-year System-wide sales growth metrics.
+According to Nation's Restaurant News, in 2019, First Watch was the fastest-growing full-service restaurant concept in the United States, based on year-over-year System-wide sales growth metrics, and in 2020, FSR Magazine identified First Watch as the fastest-growing full-service restaurant chain based on unit growth.
 Despite the COVID-19 pandemic, we continued to build and open new restaurants in 2020 with 23 company-owned restaurants in fiscal 2020 and continued to develop our pipeline for fiscal 2021 and the fiscal year ended December 25, 2022 ("fiscal 2022") new restaurant growth.
 During the twenty-six weeks ended June 27, 2021, our NROs have performed exceptionally well, even when compared to the strong performance of our existing restaurants, and generated annualized average sales of \$2.0 million, relative to our existing restaurants that generated annualized average sales of \$1.7 million.

 Starting in March 2021, we began to consistently report positive same-restaurant sales growth measured against pre-COVID results, including 5.9%, 13.4%, 14.8% and 19.7% same-restaurant sales growth in March, April, May and June of 2021, respectively, relative to March, April, May and June of 2019, respectively.
+Our momentum has continued into the third quarter of fiscal 2021 with same-restaurant sales for the month of July up 64.9% over 2020 and up 20.2% over 2019 and the month of August was up 45.2% over 2020 and up 17.0% over 2019.
+Similarly, our traffic in those months was up 5.1% and up 2.0% in July and August over 2019, respectively.